-7. Initial evaluation of a complaint
+6. Initial evaluation of a complaint

-- 7.1.
-An Evaluation of the complaint by the Registrar is to determine whether the nature of the complaint is one that falls within the scope of the Code of Ethics. - 7.2.
-The Registrar will evaluate whether the information contained in the complaint falls within the Code of Ethics, by considering: - the BOHS membership status of the person complained about - the nature of the activity complained about - the nature of the relationship of the member to the complainant - any other relevant considerations. - 7.3.
+- 6.1.
+An initial evaluation of the complaint by the Registrar is to determine whether the nature of the complaint is one that falls within the scope of the Code of Ethics. - 6.2.
+The Registrar will evaluate whether the information contained in the complaint falls within the Code of Ethics, by considering: - 6.2.1. the BOHS membership status of the person complained about; - 6.2.2. the nature of the activity complained about; - 6.2.3. the nature of the relationship of the member to the complainant; - 6.2.4. any other relevant considerations. - 6.3.
 In evaluating a complaint, the Registrar (or designate) may seek confidential advice and information from another Registrar, any member of Head Office or an external professional who operates under a duty of confidentiality.
-This should be done promptly, but in any case, no later than two weeks from the date of receipt of the complaint from Head Office. - 7.4.
-The evaluation will be noted in writing on the file and the complainant will be notified in writing of whether: - the complaint falls within the scope of the Code of Ethics and the next steps to be taken. - the complaint does not fall within the Code of Ethics and the reasons why it does not. - the complaint contains insufficient information to evaluate it and what information is missing. - 7.5.
+This should be done promptly, but in any case, no later than two weeks from the date of receipt of the complaint from Head Office. - 6.4.
+The evaluation will be noted in writing on the file and the complainant will be notified in writing of whether: - 6.4.1. the complaint falls within the scope of the Code of Ethics and the next steps to be taken; - 6.4.2. the complaint does not fall within the Code of Ethics and the reasons why it does not: - 6.4.3. the complaint contains insufficient information to evaluate it and what information is missing. - 6.5.
 If it is decided to proceed with a complaint, the Registrar will inform the individual(s) named of the allegation in writing [template letter].
 The letter will include a copy of the Code of Ethics, this guide (and an offer of an accessible version) and a clear outline of the next steps.
+The Faculty reserves the right to suspend any member or registered practitioner (with or without notice)whilst an investigation is taking place and in some cases, dependant on the severity of the complaint, the matter may be escalated to the Health and Safety Executive (HSE).

-8. Informal settlement of a complaint
+7. Informal settlement of a complaint